-Analyze identified risk.
-Risk analysis is the process of characterizing and understanding the nature of risk and of considering the level of risk in the context of the organization's willingness to accept risk.
-High-quality risk analysis solves an issue or informs a decision when the criteria that will be employed to support the analysis and subsequent evaluation are fit for the purpose.
-Will the analysis need to be qualitative or quantitative in nature, or some combination?
-Will multiple analytical techniques be needed?
+Risk analysis is the process of characterizing and understanding the nature of risk and of considering the level of risk in the context of the organization's willingness to accept risk in pursuit of its objectives.
+Successful risk analysis solves an issue or informs a decision when the criteria that will be employed to support the analysis and subsequent evaluation are fit for the purpose.
+Methods for analysis may need to be qualitative, quantitative, or based on a hybrid approach.8 Certain risks or opportunities may require multiple analytical techniques to provide assurance and validation in the process.
 Analysis criteria determine which analytical methods should be used.
-For example, focus groups create long transcripts of words that can be organized thematically and support content analysis.
-Alternatively, financial results can be measured against different independent variables by using statistical analysis, while survey results may benefit from a hybrid method where data are first organized qualitatively and then converted for quantitative analysis.
-Regardless of approach, varying aspects of risk can be analyzed depending on the issue at hand, the related criteria and chosen analysis method.
+For example, focus groups create long transcripts of conversations that can be organized thematically and support content analysis.
+Alternatively, financial results can be measured against different independent variables by using statistical analysis, while survey results may benefit from a hybrid method where data are first organized qualitatively and then scaled for quantitative analysis.
+Regardless of approach, both pure and speculative risk can be analyzed depending on the objective, related criteria, and chosen analysis method.